tshreve/merge_hyp3/README.md

 Ensure all your data folders are in the same location and create a destinate folder to put the merged files.
 The script will automatically find all folders that have the same interferogram reference/seconday dates.

 <br>
-To run the project, use the following command:
+To run the merging step, use the following command:

 ```bash
 ./hyp3_par.py abs_path rel_data_folder rel_merge_folder num2merge unwrap [dst_crs] [coh_thresh]